C-Loftus/rustatus/README.md

 ```
 dnf install xorg-xsetroot
 ```
-* Awk, amixer (current commands use pulseaudio) iwgetid.
+* Awk, amixer (current commands use pulseaudio) iwgetid are also used.
 However, all these commands are installed on nearly all Linux desktop installations by default.

 ## API design
 Each function in lib.rs returns a string.
 You concatenate each string in main.rs in order to form the $VAR which is then passed to